Cold emails vs cold calls. Two of the biggest outreach strategies in sales.

 For many people, email is seen as less invasive.
 Calling someone might interrupt their workday and annoy them.

-Email, by contrast, can be opened and reviewed at the recipient’s discretion.
+Email, by contrast, can be opened and reviewed at the recipient’s discretion (as long as your email makes it to the recipient’s inbox — see my article on email warmup for help with that).
 There’s no interruption or violation of privacy to interfere with your forthcoming relationship.

 It can often start the conversation on firmer ground.